thomasabishop/eolas/Electronics/Digital_Circuits/Half_adder_and_full_adder.md

 As the half adder only calculates the least significant bit, it is not sufficient by itself to complete a binary addition; it cannot account for movements in binary place value.
 To carry out full calculations it must be supplemented with the full adder.

-The full adder takes in three inputs and has two inputs.
+The full adder takes in three inputs and has two outputs.
 It is identical to the half-adder apart from the fact that one of its inputs is **carry-in**.
-This is obviously equivalent to the value that is designated as **carry-out** in a half adder.
+This is equivalent to the value that is designated as **carry-out** in a half adder.
 It is an incoming value that is the product of a previous operation that resulted in a carry-out.
-This is added together with its own two inputs (A and B) and generates a sum bit and a carry-out bit.
+This is added together with the full adders own two inputs (A and B) and like the half adder, generates a sum bit and a carry-out bit.

 | A                            | B                             | C_in                     | S                      | C_out                        |
 | ---------------------------- | ----------------------------- | ------------------------ | ---------------------- | ---------------------------- |